cemondr/rust_interface_exercise/kwindex/README.md

     - eaily run with `cargo test`

 - There is a small example use in: `examples/example.rs`
-    - easily run with `cargo run -example example`
+    - easily run with `cargo run --example example`